Mezantrop74/FreeTorScrapper/README.md

 You will need to install Elasticsearch(probably not only the pip package), this is the link to download the last version of 5.x. https://www.elastic.co/downloads/past-releases/elasticsearch-5-6-6 .
 You can have problems with versions (like I said in the warning section).
 If you want to be sure you are usign the right version, you can do this command :

     curl -XGET 'http://localhost:9200'

-Or you can go on http:localhost:9200 with your browser. ** 9200 is the default port for elasticsearch, if you changed it, use your **

 To enable Elasticsearch